Manta-Network/docs/docs/calamari/governance_overview.md

 ## Voting Period
 All token holders get to vote aye or nay on referendums.
 The percent of ayes required for a referrendum to pass changes based on turnout.
-If there's low turnout, the threshold to pass is lower, and as turnout increases, the threshold increases.
+The method `democracy.externalProposeDefault` has a "negative turnout bias", meaning if there's low turnout, the threshold to pass is lower, and as turnout increases, the threshold increases.
 For example, if the turnout is 25%, then 34% ayes are needed to pass.
 But if the turnout is 100%, then 51% of ayes are needed (a simple majority).

-This approach to voting is called "Adaptive Quorum Biasing".
-The idea behind it is ...
-TODO
+This approach to voting is called [Adaptive Quorum Biasing](https://wiki.polkadot.network/docs/learn-governance#adaptive-quorum-biasing).
+The idea behind it is to anticipate that voter turnout in practice is never going to be 100%, and that different proposals will have varying levels of contientiousness and trustworthiness.
+For example, we assume that a proposal submittes by the Council is more trust worthy than a proposal from any public token holder, so we want to apply a negative turnout bias to the vote.

 ## Enactment Period
 Once a referendum passes, it is automatically implemented by the chain according to